suniique/academic-kickstart/content/home/experience.md

   company_url = "https://vis.xyz"
   location = "Zürich"
   date_start = "2021-04-01"
-  description = "Working in the Visual Intelligence and Systems (VIS) group at the Computer Vision Lab (ETH Zurich), under supervision of [Prof. Dr. Fisher Yu](http://yf.io) and [Mattia Segu](https://mattiasegu.github.io/).
+  description = "Working in the Visual Intelligence and Systems (VIS) group at the Computer Vision Lab (ETH Zurich), under supervision of [Fisher Yu](http://yf.io) and [Mattia Segu](https://mattiasegu.github.io/).
 My research lie in the area of computer vision and the robustness of deep learning for autonomous driving."

 [[experience]]
   title = "Research Student"